 Understanding why you spend the way you do is a step in the right direction.
 When you know the psychology that motivates your financial decisions, making the right spending choices becomes easier.

 If you're struggling with keeping credit card debt at bay or staying within your monthly budget, here's how to rein in your bad spending habits.

 Focus on Your Spending Triggers

 Make the Switch From Credit to Cash or Debit

-Even better, you might consider a no-spend week.
+Even better: You might consider a no-spend week.
 With a no-spend week, you commit to only spending money on essential expenses, such as housing, food, utilities, and necessary transportation costs.
-Taking a break from unnecessary spending, even for a few days, can give you a fresh perspective on where your money is going and what you could be doing with it instead.
+Taking a break from extra spending, even for a few days, may give you a fresh perspective on where your money is going.

 Reexamine Your Money Mindset

 Your parents' attitudes and behaviors with money growing up can also influence the decisions you make.
-If your parents took a lackadaisical approach to manage money and were frequently in debt or behind on bills, those behavior patterns may seem natural or acceptable to you.
-Recognizing those behavior patterns and where they come from is an important step in breaking them.
+If your parents weren't strong financial planners or were frequently behind on bills, those behavior patterns may seem natural to you.
+Recognizing those behavior patterns and where they come from is an important step in working to create healthier financial habits.

 For some people, it may help to remind yourself daily that your worth as a person has nothing to do with how much money you have.
 Once you truly believe and understand this, and you break any connection between money and your sense of self-worth, you may be able to open up the psychological barriers that were keeping you from living your strongest financial life.